VeRO: A Harness for Agents to Optimize Agents

 \textbf{Dataset.} The Dataset abstraction manages inputs across splits, ($\mathcal{D}^{\text{train}}$, $\mathcal{D}^{\text{val}}$, $\mathcal{D}^{\text{test}}$).
 The \textit{DatasetViewer} tool exposes samples from permitted splits while enforcing access control.
 The optimizer cannot view held-out test data.

 \textbf{Filesystem.} The Filesystem abstraction enforces pattern-based access control over file operations.
-Rules constrains the optimizer to permitted regions of the codebase, preventing modifications to tests, ground-truth implementations, or evaluation infrastructure.
+Rules constrain the optimizer to permitted regions of the codebase, preventing modifications to tests, ground-truth implementations, or evaluation infrastructure.

 \textbf{Experiment Database.} All evaluation traces, $\tau_t$, are stored in the Experiment Database: per-sample scores, errors, agent rollouts, and aggregate statistics.
 The \textit{ExperimentViewer} exposes this data to the optimizer, providing structured feedback while maintaining audit trails.